FiMcMahon/shannon_allotments/README.md

 The website should inform on and promote Shannon Allotments ethos and commitment to improving the local natural environment.
 It should allow members of the public an easy access route for contacting the allotment group.
 It should include:

-* A brief explanation of the Allotments location and organsing body.
+* A brief explanation of the Allotments location and organising body.
 * A gallery showcasing the work on the allotments.
 * A contact form for enquiries.
 * Links to social media